samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Range

 A Range weapon has a range in parentheses after the [Ammunition](/sources/dnd/free-rules/equipment#Ammunition) or [Thrown](/sources/dnd/free-rules/equipment#Thrown) property.
 The range lists two numbers.
-The first is the weapon’s normal range in feet, and the second is the weapon’s long range.
+The first is the weapon's normal range in feet, and the second is the weapon's long range.
 When attacking a target beyond normal range, you have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on the attack roll.
-You can’t attack a target beyond the long range.
+You can't attack a target beyond the long range.

 #### Reach